jkenton/CapableOne/_posts/2019-04-01-days-like-this.md

 ---
 layout: post
 date: 2019-04-01 00:00:00 -0400
-title: There will be days like this...
+title: "There will be days like this..."
 categories: music youtube
 ---